 Money-back guarantee length

-HMA has excellent options when it comes to customer support.
+HMA VPN is a provider that is great in terms of customer support.
 Live chat is available on its website 24/7 and its agents are both helpful and knowledgeable.
-The agents responded almost immediately, and we found them to be extremely polite.
+The support staff always respond immediately, and we found them to be polite.
 All in all, we found the service outstanding for getting fast responses about unblocking content, help with installation, or any other problems you might be having.

-Admittedly, some of the more techy questions had to be elevated to a more senior tech member of staff.
-This was done by the customer support agent who told me we would receive a response via email.
+Admittedly, some of our techy questions had to be elevated to a more senior member of staff.
+This was done by the customer support agent who told us we would receive a response via email.
 That email did come to our inbox with the desired information, which is great.

 The Windows Client